mymmrac/telego/README.md

 [▲ Go Up ▲](#telego--go-telegram-bot-api)

-For start, you need to create instance of your bot and specify [token](https://core.telegram.org/bots/api#authorizing-your-bot).
+For start, you need to create an instance of your bot and specify [token](https://core.telegram.org/bots/api#authorizing-your-bot).

 ```go